-NICE Guidelines focus on discussing lifestyle changes with recommended regular and longterm follow-up, as well as referral to a weight management programme if it is available $\frac{16}{1}$ .
+NICE Guidelines focus on discussing lifestyle changes with recommended regular and long-term follow-up, as well as referral to a weight management programme if it is available (16).
 There are currently no specific weight management services for children in Northumberland.
 At a North-East regional level there is a lot of variability.
-There is a local pathway for children with health issues related to their weight.
-(Click here for Appendix 1).
+There is a local pathway for children with health issues related to their weight (see Appendix 1).
 However, this is designed to manage these health conditions and does not provide continued support for achieving a healthy weight.
 Development of referral pathways is further complicated by the fact that there is no clear evidence that one type of intervention is effective.
-Instead interventions need to be tailored to the child and their family and integrated across all the systems where they live and play 17.
+Instead interventions need to be tailored to the child and their family and integrated across all the systems where they live and play (17).